 Other practical considerations

 Don’t forget to consider ventilation, it is one of the most overlooked aspects of many home renovation and building projects.
 By controlling moisture levels in wet spaces, quality ventilation contributes to the overall health and comfort of the home, preventing excessive moisture and mould growth.
+There are some fantastic and contemporary new ventilation products on the market such as Expella’s Shadow-line Grille Diffuser and the Linear Slot Grille Diffuser to create a clean and modern aesthetic and ensure a healthy home environment.

 Most importantly, choose a quality toilet that is reliable and will continue to perform for years to come.
 Take a look at the Milu Odourless range and learn more about Expella’s exclusive odourless technology, that will remove unpleasant toilet odours from your bathroom once and for all.